COOKIE NOTICE

 General Reminders

-• PE will be on Wednesdays.
-Please ensure your child comes to school wearing their PE kit on those days.
-Please also ensure that any earrings are removed for PE.
+• P.E is now back on every Friday.
+Please ensure your child comes to school wearing their swimming kit under their PE kit on those days.
+Please also ensure that any jewellery is removed.

 • Children are expected to read every night, please ensure this is recorded in their reading records.
 Reading records will be checked on a weekly basis and reads will be counted as part of our new reading challenge.
 The aim is to read daily for 15-20 minutes.

 We thank you for your continued support in this final year of your child's learning here at Pippins.
-If you have any queries or questions, please come and see me after school, or email me at: gly@pippins.slough.sch.uk
+If you have any queries or questions, please come and see one of us or email me with skang@pippins.slough.sch.uk or mkhalid@pippins.slough.sch.uk

 Files to Download